a-tock/lys_mat/docs_src/source/contributing.rst

 Contributing
 ======================================

-This library is under development.
+This library is still under development.